discordjs/guide/guide/interactions/buttons.md

 ### Deferring and updating the button message

-In addition to deferring an interaction response, you can defer the button, which will trigger a loading state and then revert to its original state:
+In addition to deferring an interaction response, you can defer the button update, which will trigger a loading state and then revert to its original state:

 <!-- eslint-skip -->